Pmod04/progettoSegnali/README.md

 > - wireless test bench

 #### Recieve (Python) :
-> Be sure to have Installed the required libraries (with pip) and use python 3.10 fi you can, ideally in a venv :
+> Be sure to have installed the required libraries and use python 3.10 if you can, ideally in a venv :
 > - numpy
-> - adi
+> - pyadi-iio
 > - sounddevice
 > - scipy
 > - rich
-> - math
+>

-> Alternatively you can instal all the required libraries with the script [here](
+> Alternatively you can install all of these libraries with this script [autoInstallLibraries.py](/autoInstallLibraries.py)

-    pip install numpy
-    pip install adi
-    pip install

 ---